Cosi Fan Tutti Frutti

-Cosi Fan Tutti Frutti is a 1985 album by the British new wave group Squeeze.
-It is the band's sixth album, and the first recorded since their breakup in 1982.
+Cosi Fan Tutti Frutti is the sixth studio album by the British new wave group Squeeze, and the first recorded since their breakup in 1982.
 It reunited songwriters Glenn Tilbrook and Chris Difford with drummer Gilson Lavis and keyboardist Jools Holland (now credited as "Julian").
 Keith Wilkinson, who played bass on the 1984 Difford & Tilbrook album, joined Squeeze for the first time.
 He would stay with the band for over a decade, making him the longest-lasting bassist in Squeeze's history.
 Laurie Latham produced the album.
 The album peaked at number 31 on the UK Albums Chart.

 The album's title is a play on words, combining the name of the Mozart Italian-language opera Così fan tutte with the name of the Italian confection tutti-frutti (also the name of a Little Richard song).
 The album's cover art expands this into a visual pun, with a picture of a tea cozy (cosi), a fan, and a tutti-frutti dessert.

 In 1997, the CD was released in the UK with two bonus tracks, as part of the Six of One... box set.
 The set included the band's first six studio albums, each digitally remastered.
 These CDs were made available for purchase in 1998.

-Curiously, the 1997 remaster used the shorter versions of the songs originally issued on vinyl and not the longer versions issued on the first CD.

 Reception

-Chris Woodstra of AllMusic summarised Cosi Fan Tutti Frutti as "flawed but worthwhile", commenting that although " history and a dated production style haven't been particularly kind to the album", the end result was "not without its merits".
+Chris Woodstra of AllMusic summarised Cosi Fan Tutti Frutti as "flawed but worthwhile," commenting that although "history and a dated production style haven't been particularly kind to the album," the end result was "not without its merits".

+In Smash Hits, Ian Cranna said the production introduced "harsh crashing rhythms, lot of echoes" to create "a highly unorthodox, aggressive musical challenge.
+The killer touch is Difford's unsparingly detailed lyrics about drink, violence and other emotional problems which make a grimly powerful complement for the music."

 Track listing

 All songs written by Chris Difford and Glenn Tilbrook except as indicated.
-The time listed in parenthesis indicates the version used on the 1997 remaster.
+The time listed in parentheses indicates the version used on the 1997 remaster.